Marko Marin: Olympiacos

 On 23 August 2016, Marin joined Greek side Olympiacos on a three-year deal.
-On 11 September 2016, Marin made his debut in a 6–1 victory against Veria.
+On 11 September 2016, he made his debut in a 6–1 victory against Veria.
 After being sidelined for about two months due to manager Paulo Bento not featuring him in his first-team plans, he returned to action on 5 January 2017, netting the winning goal in a 2–1 home comeback win over Asteras Tripolis.

-On 17 December 2017, thanks to an impressive long-range effort by the German attacking midfielder, Olympiacos won 1–0 against PAS Giannina.
+On 17 December 2017, thanks to an impressive long-range effort by Marin, Olympiacos won 1–0 against PAS Giannina.
 It was the sixth consecutive victory for team of experienced manager Takis Lemonis and the Reds climbed at first Super League position, with 32 points after 15 matches, one more than rivals AEK and PAOK.
 On 7 January 2018, he opened the score in a 3–0 away win game against AEL, helping his club to achieve the 7th successive win in his rally to gain the eighth consecutive title.